-The Center for Ecogenetics and Environmental Health (CEEH) Pilot Research Project Program provides initial support for investigators to establish novel lines of research relevant to the missions of the National Institute of Environmental Health Sciences & the CEEH.
+The Center for Exposures, Diseases, Genomics, and Environment (EDGE) Pilot Research Project Program provides initial support for investigators to establish novel lines of research relevant to the missions of the National Institute of Environmental Health Sciences & the EDGE Center.
 The program promotes exploration of possible innovative directions representing a significant departure from ongoing funded research for investigators in environmental health sciences.
 Investigators from other areas of focus are also encouraged to apply their expertise to environmental health research.

-Pilot projects are awarded each year in late April and funding is limited to 11 months for a maximum award of $40,000 (direct costs).
+Pilot projects are awarded each year in early April and funding is limited to 12 months for a maximum award of $40,000 (direct costs).

-You can view/download the following documents for the 2015-2016 CEEH Pilot Projects:
+You can view/download the following documents for the 2018-2019 EDGE Pilot Projects:

 Pilot Projects Timeline: